munkyboy/docker-redsocks/README.md

 ```
 Change `http://yourproxy_IP_address_or_name:8080` by the IP address or name and TCP port that fits to your environment and add -e https_proxy, if needed.

-Example with HTTP proxy and HTTPS Proxy:
+Example with HTTP proxy and HTTPS Proxy pointing to the same proxy URL:

 ```
 export my_proxy=http://yourproxy_IP_address_or_name:8080